 When the apprentice is ready to enter gateway, the following must be uploaded to the EPA system.
-A copy of the CILEX forms and checklists can be found in EPA system.
+A copy of the CILEX forms and checklists can be found in the EPA system.

-- Evidence of achieving a Level 2 English and Maths qualification, in line with the apprenticeship funding rules. - Gateway Declaration Form signed by the apprentice, employer and the training provider\. - Employer Declaration Form signed by the employer\. - Supervisor Endorsement Form signed by the apprentice and employer. - Portfolio (included the WBL Logbook Sheets available on the CILEx Regulations website). - Portfolio Evidence Outcome Checklist. - Case study. - Case study Evidence Outcome Checklist.
+- Evidence of achieving a Level 2 English and Maths qualification, in line with the apprenticeship funding rules. - Gateway Declaration form signed by the apprentice, employer and the training provider. - Employer Declaration form signed by the employer. - Supervisor Endorsement form signed by the apprentice and employer. - Portfolio (including the WBL Logbook Sheets available on the CILEx Regulation website). - Portfolio Outcome Evidence Checklist. - Case Study. - Case Study Outcome Evidence Checklist.

-\ The signatory professional person membership number must be included on the form.
+The signatory professional person membership number must be included on the form.